Music at serra

 The Junipero Serra Music Department - A Brief History

 Founded in 1944, Junipero Serra High School has always had a thriving music program.
-It is remarkable to note that during the school's sixty-six year history, there have only been three music directors.
+It is remarkable to note that during the school's nearly 70 year history, there have only been three music directors.

 John Catalano, a professional musician and multi-instrumentalist, was the school’s first music teacher.
 Beginning in 1956 Catalano formed several performing groups that established Serra’s musical personality including a mandolin band, a banjo band, and several jazz combos.
 "Cat" (as he was affectionately known) laid the groundwork for the music program and left a legacy of inspired musicians who remember fondly his talent, his caring attitude, and the devilish gleam in his eye.
 He would lead the program until 1970, dying of a heart attack while at a gig.

 John Catalano leads an "All-Star" band made up of faculty members in this posed publicity picture